 “Pupils’ benefit from a wide range of optional subjects at GCSE.
 The broad range of subjects, including the availability of three modern foreign languages and of separate sciences, is a strong feature of the curriculum, together with the fact that all girls study English literature, in addition to English.”

-The other 4 GCSEs that girls will take are chosen from the list of option subjects, and these include most of the subjects the girls have studied since joining Year 7.
-Girls take a Modern Foreign Language and are encouraged to also study either History or Geography to fulfill EBacc requirements.
-Each girl is advised individually in order to create the most suitable curriculum for her.
+The other 4 GCSEs that pupils will take are chosen from the list of option subjects, and these include most of the subjects they have studied since joining Year 7.
+Pupils take a Modern Foreign Language and are encouraged to also study either History or Geography to fulfill EBacc requirements.
+Each pupil is advised individually in order to create the most suitable curriculum for them.

 For more detailed information about the subjects taught at Key Stage 4, please view our GCSE Options Booklet 2019 here.